-In the past, members of the Baha'i religion have not been allowed to attend university.
-Significantly, in the fall of 2006, for the first time in decades, nearly 200 Baha'i students were admitted to a number of universities and colleges in Iran, although more than 90 of those admitted have since been expelled after university officials learned that they were Baha'is.
-Furthermore, during the past year, young Baha'i schoolchildren in primary and high schools increasingly have been pressured to convert to Islam, and in some cases, expelled on account of their religion.
-In December 2006, the UN General Assembly adopted a resolution condemning the Iranian government's poor human rights record, including its continued human rights abuses targeting religious minorities and its escalation and increasing frequency of violations against members of the Baha'i faith.
+In the past, Baha'is in Iran have not been allowed to attend university.
+Significantly, in the fall of 2006, because the 2006-2007 applications did not require students to list religious affiliation, for the first time in decades nearly 300 Baha'i students were admitted to a number of universities and colleges in Iran; however, the majority of those admitted were later expelled when it became known that they were Baha'is.
+Although more than 1,000 Iranian Baha'i students registered for the national university entrance examination in 2007, only 77 have been able to enroll during the current school year.
+The low number is reportedly due to the fact that more than 800 Baha'i students were only told months after they had completed the examination that their files were "incomplete."
+In August 2006, the Baha'i International Community received a copy of a confidential letter issued sometime in 2006 by the director general of the Central Security Office of Iran's Ministry of Science, Research and Technology, which instructs 81 Iranian universities to expel any student who is discovered to be a Baha'i, whether at the time of enrollment or in the course of his or her studies.
+Furthermore, during the past year, young Baha'i schoolchildren in primary and high schools increasingly have been vilified, pressured to convert to Islam, and in some cases, expelled on account of their religion.
+In December 2007, the UN General Assembly adopted a resolution condemning the Iranian government's poor human rights record, including its continued human rights abuses targeting religious minorities and the escalation and increasing frequency of violations against members of the Baha'i faith.

+The Baha'i community has long been subject to particularly severe religious freedom violations in Iran.
+Baha'is, who number approximately 300,000 - 350,000, are viewed as "heretics" by Iranian authorities, and may face repression on the grounds of apostasy.

-Christians in Iran continue to be subject to harassment, arrests, close surveillance, and imprisonment; many are reported to have fled the country.
+Christians in Iran, in particular Evangelical and other Protestants, continue to be subject to harassment, arrests, close surveillance, and imprisonment; many are reported to have fled the country.
+Iranian President Mahmoud Ahmadinejad reportedly has called for an end to the development of Christianity in Iran.
 Over the past few years, there have been several incidents of Iranian authorities raiding church services, detaining worshippers and church leaders, and harassing and threatening church members.
-As a result of one of these raids, an Evangelical pastor, Hamid Pourmand, was imprisoned in September 2004 and sentenced in February 2005 to three years in prison by a military court.
-In November 2005, he was acquitted by an

-Islamic court of charges of apostasy but was ordered to serve the balance of his original three year sentence.
-In July 2006, without explanation, Pourmand was released from prison but was reportedly warned by authorities that if he attended any church services, his release orders would be revoked.
-It is a common practice, particularly in cases involving offenses based on religious belief, for Iranian authorities to release prisoners but to leave the charges against them or their convictions in place in order to threaten them with re-imprisonment at any time in the future.
+According to one Christian advocacy organization, dozens of house church leaders were arrested and interrogated in the past year for engaging in religious activities in their homes.
+It is a common practice, particularly in cases involving offenses based on religious belief, for Iranian authorities to release prisoners but to leave the charges against them or their convictions in place in order to threaten them with re-imprisonment at any time in the future